 In Europe, their popularity has spread beyond their intended market, and they have become a minor cult phenomenon among discerning adults.
 There is even a thriving collector's market for the toys.
 This is especially true in Germany, where the manufacturer includes higher-quality toys than those available elsewhere (more details below).
 There are many types of toys available, but some of the most popular with collectors include the ever-changing series of small hand-painted figures (some have to be assembled), which are said to be in every seventh egg (ad slogan: "Jetzt in jedem siebten Ei"); cartoon characters (sometimes called "stick figures", which is a mistranslation of the German "Steckfiguren"); metal figures and jigsaw puzzles.
 Seasonal eggs are introduced around the holidays, such as the limited-edition creche collections (featuring such characters as the three kings, baby Jesus, and assorted barnyard animals) found around Christmas, and the huge ones found at Easter (extremely popular in Italy).

-What's your Kinder Surprise worth?
-Take a look at this list of Kinder Surprise price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Kinder Surprise price guide: sold listings for a value indication.